 Straying from Amazon

-Today, about half of millennials say they’re willing to pay more for products if they can support a small business.
-Twenty-four percent of them say they plan to shop more with small businesses in 2020.
+Today, about half of millennials are willing to pay more for products if they can support small businesses.
+Twenty-four percent of them plan to shop more with small businesses in 2020.
 Customers’ expectations haven’t changed.
-They’ve adjusted their habits from relying on Amazon to relying on other retailers, preferably those that offer a similarly straightforward, predictable experience.
+They’ve adjusted their habits from relying on Amazon to depend on other retailers.

 Checkout Expectations